-Yes, just about an hour or so out of Seattle is one of the best-kept secrets you never heard about.
+Yes, just about an hour or so out of Seattle you can find Whidbey Island – the great Northwest’s best-kept secrets.
+You may have never heard about it.
 Until now…

 And some people are lucky enough to live here!
 Who better than someone who lives here to tell you about all the wonderful activities, things to see, food to eat, places to stay, beautiful beaches, local services and everything that Whidbey Island has to offer?

 Take a few minutes out of your day, and join us while we explore Whidbey Island.

 Situated in Puget Sound, and accessible from the north by the stunning Deception Pass Bridge, and from the south by ferry service only, Whidbey Island boasts more coastline than most other US islands, more than enough bays and coves to give you something new to explore every time you visit, and is one of the few islands in the world to have its own freshwater lakes as well.

 It is almost a throwback to another time, before urban sprawl and traffic congestion.
 And a unique place, where nature still reigns supreme and doesn’t take a back seat to “progress”.

 Whidbey Island still has the stunning panoramas and vistas that first attracted visitors more than a century ago…

 The forests and tree lines that soar up to meet the clear blue skies… Both on Whidbey and Camano Island...
 You will see stands of pines, birch and oak trees.
 Many are 100 years old or more.
 This natural “skyline” also provides a home to a variety of eagles, hawks, and owls.
 Not to mention a spectacular backdrop for the rest of the natural scenery.